Skip to main content

 What is the treatment for adrenal fatigue?

-It is very important to reduce stress and improve relaxation.
-See also the separate leaflets called Acute Stress Reaction and Stress Management and also the leaflet called Relaxation exercises.
+Reducing stress levels is helpful for everyone.
+See also the separate leaflets called Acute stress reaction and Stress management and also the leaflet called Relaxation exercises.

+A healthy diet is important for everyone.
 Eat plenty of fruit and vegetables.
 Avoid junk foods and processed foods.
 Also avoid or reduce coffee and any other stimulant drinks and reduce your intake of sugary drinks and foods.
-See also the separate leaflet called Healthy Eating.
+See also the separate leaflet called Healthy eating.

-Regular exercise is also important.
-See the separate leaflet called Exercise and Physical Activity.
+Regular exercise is good for health and wellbeing, and most people feel better when they exercise regularly.
+See the separate leaflet called Exercise and physical activity.

+Poor sleep can make people feel exhausted.
 It is very important to have enough sleep and to stick to a consistent sleep routine.
-For more information see the separate leaflet called Insomnia (Poor Sleep) and the leaflet called Sleep diary.
+For more information see the separate leaflet called Insomnia (Poor sleep) and the leaflet called Sleep diary.

 Further reading and references